nowiley/nowiley.github.io/project_pages/projects_home.md

 # Maker Projects
 A collection of past and present projects.
-Started making because of his favoirte childhood TV show, How it's Made.
+Started making because of his favorite childhood TV show, How it's Made.

 Early projects include building a desktop computer and MIDI controller.
 He became interested in electronics and the physical aspect of creating, and explored 3D design using Fusion 360 and 3D printing.